apocalyptech/bl3-cli-saveedit/README.md

   know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.
 - Unit tests?
+- Convert `setup.py` to `pyproject.toml`
+- Check for minimum Python version on startup, rather than allowing older versions to fail with a probably-confusing error

 # Credits